Belcher’s Miter Shell

 Belcher’s Miter Shell, Subcancilla blecheri.
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, January 2010.
 Size: 12.2 cm (4.8 inches) x 3.3 cm (1.3 inches).

-Belcher’s Miter, Subcancilla blecheri (Hinds, 1843), is a gastropod mollusk that is a member of the Mitridae Family of Miters.
-The shell is a large and sturdy that consists of eight to nine, flat-sided, whorls that are marked by wide, flat, spiral ridges.
+Description: Belcher’s Miter Shell is a large and sturdy.
+It that consists of eight to nine, flat-sided, whorls that are marked by wide, flat, spiral ridges.
 The exterior of the shell is white to beige in color and often covered by a dark greenish periostracum.
 Belcher’s Miter Shells can reach a maximum of 14.8 cm (5.8 inches) in length and 4.0 cm (1.6 inches) in height.